Skip to main content

 How is diabetic retinopathy treated?

-When treating diabetic retinopathy, Dr. Chod’s and Dr. Michael Jansen's goal is to prevent the disease from taking hold in the first place, which he can do with regular diabetic eye exams.
+When treating diabetic retinopathy, Dr. Chod, Dr. Jansen, and Dr. Koretz's goal is to prevent the disease from taking hold in the first place, which he can do with regular diabetic eye exams.
 He knows what to look for, even when you don’t have any symptoms, allowing him to quickly intervene.
 This early intervention is key in guarding your vision.
-With regular monitoring, Dr. Chod and Dr. Michael Jansen can help you manage your diabetes to prevent permanent damage to your eyesight.
+With regular monitoring, Dr. Chod, Dr. Jansen, and Dr. Koretz can help you manage your diabetes to prevent permanent damage to your eyesight.

-If your diabetic eye disease is starting to progress, Dr. Chod and Dr. Michael Jansen turn to intravitreal injections, including anti-VEGF and steroid injections to stop the growth of new blood vessels to prevent swelling and leakage and to prevent scar tissue from forming.
+If your diabetic eye disease is starting to progress, Dr. Chod, Dr. Jansen, and Dr. Koretz turn to intravitreal injections, including anti-VEGF and steroid injections to stop the growth of new blood vessels to prevent swelling and leakage and to prevent scar tissue from forming.

-In more advanced cases of diabetic retinopathy, Dr. Chod and Dr. Michael Jansen use laser treatments to stop the leakage in your eyes and shrink the blood vessels.
+In more advanced cases of diabetic retinopathy, Dr. Ross Chod, Dr. Michael Jansen, and Dr. Zachary Koretz use laser treatments to stop the leakage in your eyes and shrink the blood vessels.
 The type of laser treatment depends upon your unique situation, and he sits down with you to discuss your options.

 To gain the upper hand on diabetic retinopathy, call Retina Specialists of Colorado or request an appointment using the online form.